 Planning a trip to Walt Disney World is an art, and the task of crafting a perfect itinerary can be a downright daunting assignment.
-With four major theme parks, 29 Disney-owned resorts and a veritable of character encounter opportunities, the options are extensive.
+With four major theme parks, more than two dozen Disney-owned resorts and a veritable of character encounter opportunities, the options are extensive.

 Make lifelong memories and the most of your time and money with our insider tips, provided by experienced parents and World travelers.

 Learn the seasonal secret.
 What’s the best strategy for seeing Walt Disney World Resort for the first time and on a budget?
 Two words: Value Season, says Walt Disney World Moms Panel member Kaylene Jablecki, a mother of five.
 Travel during this time period, one of a number of rate-specific seasons on the Walt Disney World Resort accommodations calendar, and you’ll enjoy lighter crowds, along with the lowest room rates of the year, she says.
 As a bonus, if you opt to stay at a Disney-owned property, you may also qualify for free dining offers.

 Beat the crowds — or join the party pack.
 If you can’t stand crowds, skip the school holidays.
 In particular, Easter, mid-June to mid-July and Christmas to New Year’s Day are known to bring the most company, but for those willing to join the party pack, there’s often a hidden reward, says Disney spokesman Dave Herbst.
 “Busy times sometimes feature longer park operating hours and additional entertainment.
 This is the “flip side” to the increased number of guests that vacationers are ‘sharing the fun’ with.”
 Experienced World travelers will tell you that September (low season/light crowds) and the period between Thanksgiving and mid-December (calm coupled with holiday splendor) can be a dream, while months when special events are held are the time to go if your devotion to a special interest or hobby is equal to or greater than your affection for costumed characters.